whatsupmailbox/whatsupmailbox.github.io/_posts/2015-10-20-Ipsy-Subscription-Box-October-2015-Review.md

 <DD>Deluxe Sample Size 5ml, Value $12</DD>
 </DL>

 <p>Although I've been quite open to trying out new fragrances lately, this one is too sweet for me.
 I do love the taste of vanilla, just not on my perfume.
 The size itself is pretty decent and would be great for travelling or to include in a small purse.
-I'm sure I know someone who'll love this so off it goes to that lucky person.</p>
+I'm sure I know someone who'll love this, so off it goes to that lucky person.</p>

 <br>